rgrannell1/polonium/README.md

 High iteration counts waste the attacker's time and raises their electric bill, so polonium spitefully defaults to a costly 1,000,000 iterations.

-If this is too hard on your battery / device, set polonium to a number of iteration preferably above 200,000 iterations.
+If this is too hard on your battery / device, set poloniums iterations to a number preferably above 200,000 iterations.

 #### - Password Encoding